Steffen Roth

 Steffen Roth (born 8 August 1976 in Würzburg) is an academic and author on management, economics, and sociology.
-He is currently Full Professor of Management at the La Rochelle Business School and Full Professor of Social Science as well as President of the Senate of Kazimieras Simonavičius University.
+He is currently a Full Professor of Management at La Rochelle Business School and a Visiting Fellow of Wolfson College, University of Cambridge.

 Academic Background

 Roth earned his Diploma in Sociology from Chemnitz University of Technology in 2002, his PhD in Economics and Management (Dr. rer. pol) from the same university in 2010, and his PhD in Sociology from the University of Geneva in 2013.

 He holds a Habilitation (facultas docendi) in Economic and Environmental Sociology awarded by the Italian Ministry of Education, University, and Research and the Title of Docent (venia legendi) of Economic Sociology from the University of Turku.

+In 2021, Kazimieras Simonavičius University in Vilnius bestowed upon Roth the Title of Full Professor of Social Sciences.

 Career

-From 2010-2011, Roth was Visiting Professor and Open Society Institute and Soros Foundations Network Academic Fellow at the Yerevan State University Department of Sociology.
-From 2012 to 2016 and 2017, respectively, he was tenured Assistant Professor of Management and Organization at the ESC Rennes School of Business and Visiting Professor at the International University of Rabat.
+From 2010-2011, Roth was a Visiting Professor and Open Society Institute and Soros Foundations Network Academic Fellow at the Yerevan State University Department of Sociology.
+From 2012 to 2016 and 2017, respectively, he was a tenured Assistant Professor of Management and Organization at the ESC Rennes School of Business and Visiting Professor at the International University of Rabat.

 As of 2021, he has been a Visiting Professor of Management and Organization at the University of Witten-Herdecke.

+From 2022 to 2024, Roth served as President of the Senate of Kazimieras Simonavičius University.